dev-jam/opensesame-plugin-experiment_manager/experiment_manager/experiment_manager.md

 This plug-in has three options:
 - *Dummy mode* for testing experiments.
 - *Verbose mode* for testing experiments.
-- *Experiment file name* for Windows: hexadecimal or decimal value, for Linux: full path or port number.
+- *Filename* for Windows: hexadecimal or decimal value, for Linux: full path or port number.

 ## 2. LICENSE